actions/importer-labs/travis/readme.md

 1. Ensure that you have created a repository using the [actions/importer-labs](https://github.com/actions/importer-labs) as a template.

-## Configure your Codespace
+## Configure your codespace

-1. Start a new Codespace.
+1. Start a new codespace.

-    - Click the `Code` with button down arrow above repository on the repository's landing page.
+    - Click the `Code` button on your repository's landing page.
     - Click the `Codespaces` tab.
     - Click `Create codespaces on main` to create the codespace.
     - After the Codespace has initialized there will be a terminal present.

 2. Verify the GitHub Actions Importer CLI is installed and working.
 More information on the GitHub Actions Importer extension for the official GitHub CLI can be found [here](https://github.com/github/gh-actions-importer).

-    - Run the following command in the codespace's terminal:
+    - Run the following command in the codespace terminal:

       ```bash
       gh actions-importer version